-Sales Leaders Are Losing, 50% aren’t Setup to Crush Their Sales Numbers!
+Sales Leaders Are Losing, only 50% are Setup to Crush Their Sales Numbers!

 Sales leaders are responsible for delivering company revenue targets.
 With companies investing a significant portion of their marketing mix in their sales force, sales leaders are under pressure to produce results.